OCRChemistryExam Board Revision

 Question 1 of 5Score: 0

-What type of bond is formed when electrons are transferred?
+What type of bond is formed by the transfer of electrons?

 Need custom study material?